|Study location||Estonia, Tallinn|

-1) Essay/motivation letter – Essay, maximum 3 pages long, based on a previous personal experience where you feel an innovative approach on education might have solved the situation.
+1) Essay/motivation letter – Essay, maximum 6000 characters, based on a previous personal experience where you feel an innovative approach on education might have solved the situation.
 Please refer to an idea from Estonian Lifelong Learning Strategy (www.hm.ee/sites/default/files/estonian_lifelong_strategy.pdf)

 2) Online analytical assignment (for those who qualify) – You will be given a statement that you have to agree or disagree with it bringing references to the provided texts and graphs.
 There is limited time to complete the assignment, link to it will be given to you via Skype, where you will have to identify yourself (have a valid ID-card or passport with you).

 3) Online interview – The interview will be carried out by main professors of the MA programme.
 The goal of the interview is to clarify any questions that rose from the first two rounds, to test your spoken English, to make sure you are motivated to study and graduate the programme.